Quick Start Guide

 Here’s how to start

-- Start with an Easy to Medium walk. see the Walks Program, Meetup, or the newsletter detailed program.
+- Start with an Easy to Medium walk.
+See the Walks Program, Meetup, or the newsletter.
 Easy to medium walks generally have a higher limit on numbers, group sizes are typically 10-20.
 There’s no shortage of people to chat to, and the pace rarely exceeds ‘leisurely’.
 Choose one of the easier graded walks if you have not walked before or a Medium one if you have experience.
 You need a day pack, sturdy walking boots, wet weather gear (no jeans!) and a water bottle.
 See our Gear page for a complete checklist.

 Becoming a regular bushwalker?